Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 The DSM-5 divides PTSD symptoms into four clusters: intrusion, avoidance, negative alterations in cognition and mood, and alterations in arousal and reactivity (APA, 2013).

-Intrusion is a core symptom of PTSD and can take the form of unwanted and obsessive thoughts, feelings, sensory experiences, or any combination of the three relating to the experienced trauma.
+Intrusion, one of the core symptom clusters of PTSD, can take the form of unwanted and obsessive thoughts, feelings, sensory experiences, or any combination of the three relating to the experienced trauma.
 These can include:

 - Involuntary, recurrent, and intrusive memories